Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, Aaron Gordon has made 6.3 shots from the floor per game, which accounts for 12.0% of his team's total makes.

-- Gordon is averaging 2.5 three-point field goal attempts per game this season, which is 6.8% of his team's shots from beyond the arc.

-- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.
+- Gordon's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per contest.
+- The Suns are the sixth-best defensive squad in the league, giving up 111.6 points per game.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per contest.
+- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.

-- The Suns give up 23.4 assists per game, third-ranked in the league.
+- Looking at assists, the Suns have conceded 23.4 per game, third in the league.

-- The Suns are the third-ranked squad in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.
+- In terms of 3-pointers, the Suns are third in the NBA, allowing 11.4 makes per game.

 Aaron Gordon vs. the Suns